ShadowPrince/celty/README.md

 # Celty

 Celty is server-kit for various tasks at dedicated server, like administration or assistance.
-Designed for devices lack of keyboard (goodbye, ssh) and screen space (goodbye, various panels), it offers unified modules for all-kind of platforms with GUI, all-over network connection.
+Designed for devices lack of keyboard (goodbye, ssh) and screen space (goodbye, various admin panels), it offers unified modules for all-kind of client platforms with GUI, over the network connection.

 ## Usage